jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/tryWDLworkflows.md

+# Useful links

+Shiny job submission/monitoring [dashboard](https://cromwellapp.fredhutch.org) (current db ID `gizmok122:46707`)

+More instructions on starting the server, and example jobs [diy-cromwell-server](https://github.com/FredHutch/diy-cromwell-server)

+My cromwell home dir: `~/FH_fast_storage/cromwell-home`

+Cromwell scratch dir: `/fh/scratch/delete90/malik_h/jayoung`

+[OpenWDL](https://openwdl.org) has links to tutorials

+[Cromwell docs](https://cromwell.readthedocs.io/en/stable/) - Amy says some stuff there is out of date

+# questions for amy

+- how to run workflows
+- how to troubleshoot - where are the errors?
+- SNP call design

+# Notes

 I'm trying the instructions for a [diy-cromwell-server](https://github.com/FredHutch/diy-cromwell-server)

 One time, I create a database to store info from my cromwell server